rzeldent/esp32cam-ready/README.md

 esp32-ready basically extends the Micro-RTSP with mutiple client connections and some interfacing.

 Thanks for the comminity making these tools and libraries available.

-Also thanks to Espressif and the guys that created this device; great job!
+Also thanks to Espressif and the guys that created this device.
+You did a great job!